nomis51/Menagerie/README.md

 You can also at any time ```Remove``` all outgoing offers

 ![2020-12-30 19_09_39-YoloCursorOverlay](https://user-images.githubusercontent.com/25111613/103387602-9f3b8e00-4ad2-11eb-9ea7-581607d71453.png)

+## Todos
+- Map check (e.g. Scan maps for good/bad mods)
+- (Issue) Move the app overlay to the screen where PoE is running (when using multiple screens)
+- Track past trades to ignore offers about sold items (configurable)
+- Do some work on the (WIP) elements of the repo

 ## Keyboard shortcuts
 - ```F5``` : Go to your hideout